RustamKuramshin/RustamKuramshin/README.md

 # Hi there 👋

-I'm a Java backend developer, Team/Tech Lead, Developer Advocate, DevOps enthusiast with a passion for building scalable, reliable, and high-performance applications.
-Welcome to my GitHub profile!
-I specialize in backend development using Java, Kotlin, and the Spring Framework.
-Over the years, I've gained expertise in asynchronous and reactive programming, microservices architecture, and JVM performance tuning.
+I'm a Java backend developer, Tech Lead, and DevOps enthusiast passionate about building scalable and high-performance applications.
+I specialize in Java, Kotlin, and the Spring Framework, with expertise in asynchronous programming, microservices, and JVM optimization.
+Welcome to my GitHub!

 ---